WordPress/wporg-plugin-guidelines/guideline-12.md

-**12. Public facing pages on WordPress.org may not contain “sponsored” or “affiliate” links or third party advertisements.**

-Public facing pages include the readmes and translation files.
-If such links are included on settings pages, they must be disclosed.
+**12. The plugin page (aka the readme.txt file) may not have “sponsored” links on it.** Same goes for the translation files and any other linkback type schemes that will have content displayed on WordPress.org.
+Affiliate links are to be avoided.
+If they are included on settings pages, they must be disclosed.